dwyl/image-classifier/README.md

 Awesome!
 Let's continue.

 As we've mentioned before,
-we need to create a handler to our `"show_examples"` event.
+we need to create a handler for our `"show_examples"` event.

 Add the following function to the file.